You never know what you’ll do when your inhibitions fall away, but fall away they did on a visit to Crete.

 We ate lunch along the promenade facing the Libyan Sea shaded by umbrellas and palm trees on combinations of Greek salads, kalamari and crusty bread followed by short heavy glasses of ouzo.
 Other than the Venetian fort marking the harbor and a crumbling minaret, this ancient Roman port lacks the Greek charm so prevalent elsewhere.
 Lulled by the sound of the sea teasing the shore, I stared contentedly into the distance, contemplating Africa, which lay due south as the ibis flies.

 Our daylong coastal meander ended when we turned inland to make our way back across the island.
 With evening coming on, we stopped to visit picturesque Kritsa set in the mountainside with its sweeping views of Mirabello Bay.
 Occupied since Minoan times, this traditional village of steep alleyways lined with well-preserved houses is known for its handicrafts—embroidery, lace-making and weaving.

-We wound our way upward, finally stumbling upon the village center.
-Lined with tavernas, lace and souvenir shops, it was filled with rustic tables and thatched chairs.
-We laid claim to a few and settled in to watch as wrinkled widows in black demonstrated their ages-old lace-making craft.
+Winding our way upward, we finally stumbled upon the village center.
+Lined with tavernas, lace and souvenir shops, it was filled with tables and chairs.
+The tables were a welcome find and we laid claim to a few.
+Around us men were playing backgammon or Tavli and widows in black sat making lace by hand, their wrinkled hands moving quickly despite their age.
 It was a peaceful spot.